Stability properties of the colored Jones polynomial: Introduction

-such that $f_n$ is an isomorphism on $\tilde{H}_i^{Kh}$ for $i \leq n-1$, where $i$ is the grading of the chain complex coming from the number of state circles of a Kauffman state.
-The tilde indicates the appropriate degree shifts made for the chain complex so that $f_n$ is a degree-preserving map for each $n$.
-In other words, for all $n > i$, the homology groups of $C^{Kh}(K,n)$ of grading less than $i-1$ are the same as the homology groups of $C^{Kh}(K, i)$ of grading less than $i-1$.
-As a result, he defines a \emph{tail homology} of the colored Jones polynomial which is the direct limit of the direct system of $\tilde{H}^{Kh}(K_n)$ determined by $f_n$.
+such that $f_n$ is an isomorphism on $\widetilde{H}_{i, *}^{Kh}$ for $i \leq n-1$, where $i$ is the homological grading.
+The tilde indicates the appropriate degree shift on the chain complex $C^{Kh}(K, n)$, so that $f_n$ is a degree-preserving map for each $n$.
+In other words, for all $n \geq i$, homology groups $\widetilde{H}^{Kh}(K, n)$ of homological grading less than $i-1$ are isomorphic to the homology groups $\widetilde{H}^{Kh}(K, i)$ of homological grading less than $i-1$.
+As a result, he defines a \emph{tail homology} of the colored Jones polynomial which is the direct limit of the direct system of $\{ \widetilde{H}^{Kh}(K,n) \}_{n=2}^{\infty}$ determined by $\{f_n\}$.
 The tail homology contains the \emph{stable} homology groups of $C^{Kh}(K, n)$ as $n$ increases.
-The last $n-1$ coefficients of the graded Euler characteristic of the tail homology agree with the last $n-1$ coefficients of $T_K(q)$ (hence the last $n-1$ stable coefficients of $J_K(n,q)$).
-Therefore, we have a categorification of the tail in the case of $A$-adequate links, extending the results by Armond \cite{armond} and Garoufalidis and Le \cite{garoufalidisLe}.
+Therefore, we have a version of the results by Armond \cite{Arm13} and Garoufalidis and Le \cite{garoufalidisLe} for the categorification of the colored Jones polynomial.

-It is natural to ask whether similar results can be obtained outside the class of semi-adequate links.
-Manchon \cite{manchon} has constructed an infinite family of non $A$-adequate knots with diagrams $D$ for which $d(2) = h_2(D)$.
-An example of such a knot is 12n706, see \cite{knotinfo} for a diagram of the knot.
-For this knot, $d(2) = h_2(D) = -4$.
-However, this knot is not $A$-adequate since the last coefficient of its Jones polynomial is 2, and it is known that for an $A$-adequate link, the last coefficient of its Jones polynomial is $\pm 1$\cite{dasbach-lin:head-tail}.
-Manchon's examples show that the degree of the Jones polynomial is not enough to characterize links which are not $A$-adequate.
-In general, Garoufalidis and Le \cite{q-holo} have shown that the colored Jones polynomial for every link satisfies a recurrence relation.
-In other words, $J_K(n,q)$ for $n$ large enough is determined by finitely many initial terms in the sequence.
-This can be viewed as a weaker form of stability.